shimpe/scparco/HelpSource/tutorials/panola.md

 )
 ```

-Or if we want a crescendo from the start of the phrase until the end, we can simply use animated properties:
+Or if we want a crescendo from the start of the phrase until the end, we can use animated properties:

 ```smalltalk
 Panola("d4_4@amp{0.1} f a f g e f d d_8 d_8 f_4 a f g e d_2@amp{0.4}").asPbind.play;